Advising Services: Undergraduate & Graduate

 Part of being a graduate student means completing many forms, so be sure to review the “For Graduate Students” section of Forms, Policies & Regulations.

 We are here to help!
 Your College of Education Office of Academic Assistance and Graduate Admissions (OAA) and Student Services (Suite 300 in the College of Education building) partners with your academic department to help you successfully complete your degree.
 We assist you in navigating graduate student policies and procedures, recommend you for certification (when applicable), and evaluate your clearance for graduation.
+Your OAA contacts are

 Here is advisement information specific to your degree: